-- CF Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security 1.
-Settings menu.
+Once a password has been set and the Splash Screen Lock is activated, you cannot change the splash screen that display at projector startup unless the correct password is entered.

+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
 Press MODE/ENTER.
 The Security Settings page displays. - 2.
 Highlight Power on Lock and select On by pressing $\triangleleft/\triangleright$ . - 3.
-As pictured to the right, the four arrow keys ( \( \), $\nabla$ , $\triangleleft$ , $\triangleright$ ) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow keys to enter five digits for the password. - 4.
-Confirm the new password by re-entering the new password.
+As pictured to the right, the four arrow keys (▲, ▼, ◀, ►) respectively represent 4 digits (1, 2,

+3, 4).
+According to the password you desire to set, press the arrow keys to enter five digits for the password.

+4. Confirm the new password by re-entering the new password.

 Once the password is set, the OSD menu returns to the Security Settings page.